geomob/geomob-website/podcast/episode-23.markdown

 <iframe class="castos-iframe-player" src="https://5e2e9055a029d5-78101471.castos.com/player/208365"></iframe>

 <div class="pt20">
 Steven chats with Denise McKenzie, director of the Benchmark Initiative, about their mission to encourage the use of ethical use of location data.
+She is also
+Chair of the AGI,
 </div>

 <div class="pt20">